Rethinking the Vulnerability of Concept Erasure and a New Method: Background

 \subsection{Concept Restoration}

-Recently methods have been developed that aim to restore concepts intentionally unlearned from models by leveraging advanced optimization techniques inspired by prompt tuning.
-Concept Inversion (CI)~\cite{phamCircumventingConceptErasure2023} introduces a new token with a learnable embedding to represent the erased concept, optimized by minimizing reconstruction loss during denoising---directly applying Textual Inversion from prompt tuning to the concept restoration paradigm~\cite{galImageWorthOne2022}.
-Prompting Unlearned Diffusion Models (PUND)~\cite{hanProbingUnlearnedDiffusion2024} enhances this approach by iteratively erasing and searching for the concept by also updating model parameters, improving transferability across models.
+Recent methods for restoring erased concepts from unlearned models often leverage advanced optimization techniques similar to prompt tuning.
+Concept Inversion (CI)~\cite{phamCircumventingConceptErasure2023} introduces a new token with learnable embedding to represent the erased concept, which is learned to minimizes the reconstruction loss during denoising.
+This is a direct application of Textual Inversion~\cite{galImageWorthOne2022} from prompt tuning to the concept restoration paradigm.
+Prompting Unlearned Diffusion Models (PUND)~\cite{hanProbingUnlearnedDiffusion2024} enhances this approach by iteratively erasing and searching for the concept while also updating model parameters, improving transferability across models.

 Other methods focus on discrete token optimization.
-UnlearnDiffAtk(UD)~\cite{zhangGenerateNotSafetydriven2023} performs optimization over token distributions, similar to GBDA~\cite{guoGradientbasedAdversarialAttacks2021}, but utilizes projection onto the probability simplex instead of the Gumbel-Softmax reparametrization.
+UnlearnDiffAtk (UD)~\cite{zhangGenerateNotSafetydriven2023} performs optimization over token distributions, similar to GBDA~\cite{guoGradientbasedAdversarialAttacks2021}, but utilizes projection onto the probability simplex instead of the Gumbel-Softmax reparameterization.
 Prompting4Debugging (P4D)~\cite{chinPrompting4DebuggingRedteamingTexttoimage2023} optimizes prompts in the embedding space and projects onto discrete embeddings, akin to the approach used in PEZ~\cite{wenHardPromptsMade2023}.
 Additionally, Ring-A-Bell~\cite{tsaiRingabellHowReliable2023} constructs an empirical representation of the erased concept by averaging embedding differences from prompts with and without the concept, then employs a genetic algorithm to optimize the prompt.

-These methods demonstrate that optimization techniques from prompt tuning---both in continuous embeddings and discrete token spaces---can be used for algorithms to circumvent concept unlearning.